 WILLIAMSTOWN, MA – Williams College junior swimmer Emma Waddell (Bangor, Maine) is the second Eph women's swimmer to be named an Academic All-American since the spring of 1994.

 Waddell joins swimmer Kari Anderson who was a Second Team honoree in 1994.
-Overall Waddell is the 40th Ephs athlete to be named an Academic All-American by the College Sports Information Directors of America in the past 25 years.
+Overall Waddell is the 42nd Eph athlete to be named an Academic All-America by the College Sports Information Directors of America (CoSIDA) in the past 25 years.

 This winter Waddell upped her career total of NCAA titles to three when she won the 50 freestyle and the 100 butterfly for the second time in her career.
 She owns the DIII 50 freestyle, clocking a time of 22.69.